openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 ![Prediction lines](../images/Screenshot_prediction_lines.png)

 In this example some fake carbs were entered at round 13:15.
 That is, a bolus was issued via the Calculator for some carbs which were never eaten.
 The top line predicts what would have happened if those carbs had actually been consumed.
 But in fact the blood glucose followed the lower line because the carbs didn't actually exist.
+AndroidAPS suspended insulin delivery by issuing a Temporary Basal Rate (TBR) of zero because it recognised that blood sugar was dropping below target, but that in itself wasn't enough to recover the situation.

 ## The Calculator